 Popular Rental Amenities in Louisiana

-Louisiana is a great vacation destination if you want an accommodation with a pool, as 59% of the properties there have one.
+Louisiana is a great vacation destination if you want an accommodation with a pool, as 58% of the properties there have one.
 Additionally, more Hotel rooms have pools than any other type of accommodation.
-They are a great choice if you go in a group of 3, as that is the number of people they can accommodate on average.
-You can also rent a property offering a pool near the water, which is the case for one-third of the rentals in this destination.
+They are a great choice if you go in a group of 4, as that is the number of people they can accommodate on average.
+You can also rent a property offering a pool near the water, which is the case for more than a quarter of the rentals in this destination.

 Price and Availability Index in Louisiana